-The detail SDBIP document is at a draft stage and submitted with the revision of the IDP it will be finalised after approval of the 2021/22 MTREF in May 2021 and is directly aligned and informed by the 2021/2022 MTREF.
+The detail SDBIP document is at a draft stage and submitted with the revision of the IDP it will be finalised after approval of the 2021/22 MTREF it is directly aligned and informed by the 2021/2022 MTREF.

 6. Annual Report